 1. writing an article with a link (usually with sculpted 'money' anchor text) to a client's site in the article's credits

-2. submitting it to article directories like Isnare, where content was syndicated to other sites
+2. submitting it (for a fee) to article directories like Isnare, where content was syndicated to other sites

 This was (at the time of the Panda update) still an effective tool to build inbound links which was at that time contributing to good (top 10) rankings for clients for very competitive key phrases (e.g. “sheet music” on Google UK) .
 This technique would have been classified as "white hat" (compliant with current search engines guidelines).
 I knew that due to the amount of content that the sites with syndicated articles had that was duplicated elsewhere on the net, they could be 'easily' classified as 'low quality' by search engines.
 Thus, a potential consequence of Panda was that the link building value (including Google PageRank) of any links from these types of sites could likely go down (to zero or possibly negative).
 Most of the sites weren't well ranked on Google thus wouldn't pass any valuable traffic (especially as the articles were generally of low quality).
 I hardly ever used press releases for link building purposes but assumed that sites with a large percentage of press release content would be affected by this for the very same reason.
 This is an example of how Google's view of a practice changed over time (from white to black hat).